-The NRS allows a corporation to classify its board of directors.
+The NRS allows a corporation to classify its The DGCL permits a corporation to classify its board of directors.
 At least one-fourth of the total number of directors must be elected annually.
 NRS 78.330.

-The Nevada Charter and Nevada Bylaws do not provide for classification of the board.
+The Nevada Charter and Nevada Bylaws do not The Delaware Charter and Delaware Bylaws do provide for classification of the board.